ryanmark/tilt_loader/README.md

 # Tilt Loader

-The goal of this gem is to provide a consistent API and solve common problems around loading organizing and loading templates.
+The goal of this gem is to provide a consistent API and solve common problems around loading and organizing templates.

 I've seen a few ruby projects that all implement their own ways for finding and loading templates.
 This gem is meant to be part of the Tilt gem and promote